wiaio/slate/source/index.md

 Device | ✓ | Can only retrieve information about itself.
 User | ✓ | Can retrieve all devices.
 Organisation | ✓ | Can retrieve all devices.
-Organisation User | ✓ | Can only retrieve devices linked to their account.
+Customer | ✓ | Can only retrieve devices linked to their account.

 ## Retrieve current device